The Dance and the Railroad: Adaptation

-The play was adapted and produced on television by the Alpha Repertory Television Service channel, under the direction of Emile Ardolino.
+The play was adapted and produced for television by the Alpha Repertory Television Service channel under the direction of Emile Ardolino.
 This production won a CINE Golden Eagle Award.

 An Off-Broadway revival was produced in 2013 at the Signature Theatre under the direction of May Adrales.

 It is published as part of Trying to Find Chinatown: The Selected Plays by Theatre Communications Group and also in an acting edition published by Dramatists Play Service.